Recognition of the Informal Carer Status

 - Benefit from home support services (SAD – Serviços de Apoio Domiciliário).

-- The carer’s rest must be defined in the Specific intervention plan for the caregiver (PIE) and must take into account:
+The carer’s rest must be defined in the Specific intervention plan for the carer (PIE) and must take into account:

-- The will of the informal carer and the person receiving care;
+- The will of the informal carer and of the person receiving care;

-- The needs of the carer and the person receiving care;
+- The needs of the carer and of the person receiving care;

 - The labour requirements of the informal carer, where applicable;